phoutkham/lao-chess-AI/README.md

 ## Decision Tree
 ![decisiontree](img/decisiontree.jpg)

-A decision tree is used to further enhance the AI's decision-making process.
-This allows the AI to handle more complex scenarios and make more informed decisions.
+A decision tree is a directed graph whose nodes are game states and whose edges are moves.
+Its nodes can be traversed to show possible game states and their associated metrics.
+As the tree is traversed, its levels alternate between players; that is, if the first level represents the moves that can be made by blue, the second represents the moves that can be made by red.

 ## Scoring System
 The AI evaluates board positions using a custom scoring system: